n00mkrad/text2image-gui/README.md

 ### Installer Button (Top Bar)

 * **Installation Status:** Shows which modules are installed (checkboxes are not interactive and only indicate if a module is installed correctly!).
-* **Redownload SD Model:** Re-downloads Stable Diffusion 1.4 model (4 GB) from Google Storage servers.
-* **Re-Install SD Code:** Re-installs the Stable Diffusion code from its repository.
-Can fix some issues related to file paths.
+* **Re-Install Python Dependencies:** Re-installs the Stable Diffusion code from its repository and re-installs all required python packages.
 * **Re-Install Upscalers:** (Re-)Installs upscaling files (RealESRGAN, GFPGAN, CodeFormer, including model files).
 * **(Re-)Install:** Installs everything.
 Skips already installed components.
 * **Uninstall:** Removes everything except for Conda which is included and needed for a re-installation.